murphyschaff/GamesForClass/README.md

 On the left side of the screen are the player's and computer's decks of cards.
 The number represents how many cards are currently in each deck.
 To play a round, click "Play!".
 The player with the higher card wins the round, along with both of the cards.
 If there is a tie, on the right side of the window each player will place down 4 cards and a 5th card will be drawn to break the tie.
 The winner of that round gets all the cards on the table.
 Once the game is complete, you can select "New Game" to play again.
 You can also select "Simulate", to simulate a full game.

-NOTE: Upon opening War and selecting "New Game", the program is randomly dealing out all cards.
-This takes a few seconds.
 ## Battleship
 ![image](https://github.com/murphyschaff/GamesForClass/assets/97986240/00ef7744-20bd-4a8e-8ae3-04d0c3ab3e33)